-Dehydrated dog food is not as healthy as my personal favorite of raw dog food.
+Dehydrated dog food is not as healthy as my personal favorite of homemade raw dog food.
 However, it’s considerably healthier than highly processed dry dog food.

 That’s why it makes a good stepping stone into transitioning from kibble to raw dog food.